-We work closely with academia to stay at the cutting edge of new research, and apply this to our innovations.
-JM sponsors many PhD students every year in disciplines ranging from state of the art materials characterisation to chemical engineering.
-Our relationships with universities are very important in our understanding of new scientific approaches, giving us insight into important scientific advances, and the universities how their fundamental research could be applied.
+We work closely with academia at the forefront of new research.
+JM sponsors many PhD students every year in disciplines ranging from state of the art materials characterisation to process engineering.
+These projects provide us with insight into fundamental scientific advances, and the universities with an understanding of how their research can be applied.

-Although there are applications that only the pgms can deliver, the price of the metal can present a barrier to beginning or continuing research.
-We would like to invite academic and research groups to apply for research-quantities of PGM, which can be used in any field to further their understanding and application.
+Platinum group metals are essential components of many future sustainable technologies, and we understand that the price of pgms can present a barrier to beginning or continuing research.
+We invite academic and research groups to apply for research-quantities of pgm, which can be used in any field to further their understanding and application.